unxversal/cxmpute-core/public/docs/provider.md

 #### Service Types & Rewards

 During testnet, providers earn points and rewards for all services.
-Mainnet earnings structure is **to be determined (TBD)**.
+Mainnet earnings structure is **to be announced (TBA)**.

 - **🤖 LLM Inference**: Points for token generation (varies by model)
 - **🔍 Embeddings**: Points for embedding requests